 What Side Dish Goes Well With Hungarian Goulash?

-I love to serve it with Homemade Bakery French Bread, or if I don’t have much time to dedicate to bread, I love the crusty, delicious Easy Dutch Oven no-knead Bread.
+I love to serve it with Homemade Bakery French Bread, or a slice of my crusty and delicious Easy Dutch Oven no-knead Bread.
 Also, as it is a fairly heavy stew, egg noodles are perfect because the curly texture helps the sauce cling to them.

 A salad is always a perfect way to clean the palate when having heavy foods like this one, and my favorite to serve along with it is Cucumber Tomato Salad.